 Council Grove

 Council Grove made the list due to its proximity to one of the most sought-after natural preserves in the country.
 The small town is located just southeast of Junction City and near Tallgrass Prairie National Preserve.
-Postcards and book cover offer photos of this beautiful area of the natural landscape.
+Postcards and book covers offer photos of this beautiful area of the natural landscape.

 Hutchinson